The night the Supreme Court settled a presidential election, declaring George W. Bush the winner

-The nation was on judicial pins and needles, just as it could be again, with President Trump vowing Wednesday he’ll got to the Supreme Court to rule on the 2020 election, which he falsely claimed to have won.
+The nation was on judicial pins and needles, just as it could be again, with President Trump vowing Wednesday he’ll go to the Supreme Court to rule on the 2020 election, which he falsely claimed to have won.

 Nearly two decades ago, reporters camped out on the Supreme Court steps in heavy winter coats, anxiously awaiting a decision the court would disseminate not on a website, or in an email, and certainly not via Twitter, which wouldn’t be born for another six years.